Teradata/stacki-wiki/Creating-and-Using-Distributins.md

 % Make the distribution
 `# stack create distribution name=test-dist`

+### Using the distribution

+There's not much point in creating a distribution if you don't use it.
+So, let's use it.

 % Assign backend nodes to the distribution

 `# stack set host distribution backend distribution=test-dist`